Six legs: run-swim-run-swim-run-swim! Side by side with your mate, endurance, adventure, fun!

 SwimRunX Wollongong has six legs, three runs, each of which is followed by a swim.

-You pass through 5 transition stations and collect a transition band on the way.
+You pass through 5 check points.
 You can’t leave transition on your own, you must be with your buddy when both of you have secured your transition band.

 The course will be marked by cones and signs, with officials placed at each transition to guide athletes, ensure equipment is not dropped, and enforce the buddy system so that teams stay together.
 Teams stay together and carry all equipment with them.